The Challenge Program

-The mission of the Challenge Program at East Middle School is to meet the full-time needs of gifted middle school students by pursuing high academic and ethical standards in a rigorous, creative environment.
-Our focus is to provide challenging, higher level curriculum, as well as support for social and emotional needs.
+The mission of the Challenge Program is to meet the full-time needs of gifted middle school students across the valley by pursuing high academic and ethical standards in a rigorous, creative environment.
+Our focus is to provide challenging, higher-level curriculum, as well as support for social and emotional needs.

 What is The Challenge Program?

-The Challenge Program is a MCVSD 51 program for academically gifted middle school students.
-The program started over 20 years ago and is housed at East Middle School.
+The Challenge Program is a District 51 program open to any academically gifted middle school student in the Grand Valley.
+The program started in 1999 at East Middle School and moved to Orchard Mesa Middle School in the fall of 2023.
 Students must apply to be in this program; typically 5th graders apply for their 6th grade year and stay for three years.
 Students only need to apply in 6th grade, but may re-apply in 7th or 8th grade if they are not accepted in 6th grade.
-There is only one core of students in the Challenge Program at each grade level, so space is limited.
-Once accepted, students attend all core classes together (Literacy, Math, Social Studies, and Science).
-However, they attend their elective classes with the EMS population.
+There is one core of up to 28 students in the Challenge Program at each grade level.
+Challenge students attend all core classes together (Literacy, Math, Social Studies, and Science).
+However, they attend their exploratory and Advisory classes with the general school population.

-How is The Challenge Program different than GT programming?
+How is The Challenge Program different than Gifted and Talented programming?

-GT Programming is the planned response to an individual or group of students.
+All District 51 middle schools offer GT Programming facilitated by a 1/2 GT teacher.
+GT programming is the planned response to an individual or group of students.
 Some students require different programming for different needs and strengths.
-Examples can include:
+Examples can include acceleration or cluster grouping.